sermolin/ImageTransferLearning-BigDL/README.md

     8  sudo tar xvzf spark-2.2.0-bin-hadoop2.7.tgz

     9  rm spark-2.2.0-bin-hadoop2.7.tgz

-   10  sudo cd /Users/svermoli
+    10 sudo apt-get install maven

-   11  sudo mv spark-2.2.0-bin-hadoop2.7 /Users/svermoli

-We don’t have *.zip distribution for this version of BiDL yet, so need to build:
+# We don’t have *.zip distribution for this version of BiDL yet, so need to build:
+# the repo is protected by 2-factor authentication. to get around it, you need to generate a token
+# Profile->Settings->DeveloperSettings->PersonalAccessTokens->GenerateNewToken (make sure to check the "repo" checkbox at the top.

-Clone repo github.com/intel-analytics/zoo
+git clone repo github.com/intel-analytics/zoo
+#enter username and paste tocken in place of the password
+git submodule update --init --recursive

-On my system, it is placed in /Users/svermoli/Documents/GigHub/intel-analytics/zoo
+On my system, the repo is placed in /Users/svermoli/Documents/GigHub/intel-analytics/zoo

-In this directory issues command to build BigDL:
+In this directory issue command to build BigDL:

 $bash make-dist.sh –P spark.2.x